 Whatever your interest in tech, you can find a local Meetup group for it.
-Attending them has several positives:
+Attending them has several benefits:

 You can talk with other developers in your community, which has its own benefits.
 It exposes you to different technical perspectives.
-Other people may also be willing to share what it’s like to work at their company.
-Finally, I’ve made a few good friends through meetups.
+Other people may share their experiences working at their company if you ask politely.
+Finally, I made a few good friends through meetups.

-You may pick up new ideas from meetup presenters, which you can discuss in interviews.
+You learn about new technologies or ideas from meetup presenters, which you can discuss in interviews.

-If you’d like to improve your public speaking skills, meetups allow you to practice.
-Presenting at meetups can make you feel like you’re an expert in some area and deepen your knowledge.
+Meetups allow you to improve your public speaking skills.
+Presenting at meetups can make you feel like an expert in some area and deepen your knowledge.
 During interviews, I felt more comfortable talking about topics I presented.